dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 # Run a Full Node
 Running a full node allows your system to participate in a dYdX chain network.
 The recommended settings and best practices on this page help ensure your node stays healthy and up-to-date with the network.

 > Code snippets on this page use example values.
 Replace them with your own.
 See the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation for network constants and other resources you need to configure a full node.

 ## Prerequisites
 You need a running, non-validating full node.

-- If you created a system service for your node by following the instructions on the previous page, [Set Up a Full Node](../infrastructure_providers-validators/how_to_set_up_full_node.md), you can start your node with the following command:
+- If you created a system service for your node by following the instructions on the previous page, [Set Up a Full Node](../infrastructure_providers-validators/how_to_set_up_full_node.md), start your node with the following command:
   ```bash
   stystemctl start dydxprotocol
   ```